courselabs/docker/labs/env/README.md

 docker run -d -p 8081:80 -v ${htmlPath}:/usr/share/nginx/html --name nginx2 nginx:alpine
 ```

-- `-v` mounts a local directory to the container - you need to use a full path for the source, the variables mean we can use the same Docker command on any OS
+- `-v` mounts a local directory to the container - the variables store the full path and mean we can use the same Docker command on any OS

 > Browse to http://localhost:8081 and you'll see the custom HTML response.

 The container is reading data from your local machine.
-You can edit [index.html](/labs/env/html/index.html) and when you refresh your browser you'll see your changes straight away.
+You can edit [index.html](./html/index.html) and when you refresh your browser you'll see your changes straight away.

 ## Compute resources